 Richie is a former MWVST & AAEF skier who spent the 2013-2017 ski seasons at the University of Connecticut where he earned a degree in Sociology.
 For two years, Richie served as the captain of the UCONN ski team, where he helped the Huskies to 4 straight USCSA National Championship appearances.
 While skiing for UCONN, he earned All-McConnell division honors and twice was named an Academic All-American at the USCSA Nationals.
 Richie brings a great deal of ski racing knowledge and experience to our club, with an excellent fundamental understanding of how MWVST operates having been a former club athlete.
 We are very happy to have him on board.
 After working with the U16s in the 2017/18 season, Richie will be working with the U19/FIS athletes alongside Assistant Coach Julien Deniaud.
 He will also be in charge of designing and running our dryland and offseason training program.

 Martha is the Office Manager for MWVST.
 Her role includes administration, bookkeeping, registration, fundraising, communication, race worker assignment, working at races, and the daunting task of trying to keep everyone informed!

-Martha grew up coming to the valley to ski at Wildcat, and her family had membership at the Prospectors Ski Club.
-She continues to enjoy her long time role as a member of the Wildcat ski school staff , and met her husband Jeff while working there 25 years ago.
+Martha grew up coming to the valley to ski at Wildcat, her family are members at the Prospectors Ski Club.
+She continues to enjoy her long time role as a member of the Wildcat ski school staff , and met her husband Jeff while working there.

 Martha joined the MWVST Staff in July 2007 when her son Alex joined the team, after graduating from the Wildcat program.
 Martha’s younger daughter Emily followed a year later.